 Machu Picchu is at the top of most travelers’ lists of destinations to visit in Peru.
-In fact, more than 1.4 million people visited the UNESCO World Heritage site in 2016.
+In fact, nearly one million people visited the UNESCO World Heritage site in 2022.
 But the most famous Incan ruins are starting to feel the wear and tear of mass tourism.

 Fortunately, there are several lesser-known but highly worthwhile archeological sites in Peru that you don’t have share with with 2,500 other visitors.